kcarter98/Pyber_Analysis/README.md

 #### Average Fare per Ride and Driver

-When looking at the average fares per ride and driver, it was actually the opposite as the totals above.
-THe urban cities had the lowest average fare per ride and driver while the rural cities had the highest.
+When looking at the average fares per ride and driver, the way the city types ranked was actually the opposite as the totals above.
+The urban cities had the lowest average fare per ride and driver while the rural cities had the highest.

 #### Weekly Fares by City Type